Photos for the NCAA Tournament Second Round game at Maryland on May 10, 2015.

-Brianna Cronin was named assistant coach of the UMass women's lacrosse team by head coach Angela McMahon in August 2014.
+Brianna Roche was named assistant coach of the UMass women's lacrosse team by head coach Angela McMahon in August 2014.
 The native of Arlington, Mass., joined the Minutewomen after serving the previous two seasons (2013, 2104) as head coach at Franklin Pierce.

 The year before, she spent a season serving as the head coach at her high school alma mater, Arlington High School, where she guided the Spy Ponders to 12 wins (after just two the previous year) and a post-season appearance.

-Beyond her coaching experience, Cronin boasts an extensive background contributing to clinics and instructional camps.
+Beyond her coaching experience, Roche boasts an extensive background contributing to clinics and instructional camps.
 She has spent several years coaching at lacrosse camps hosted by Johns Hopkins University, her alma mater.
 In addition, she has operated clinics for youth lacrosse programs and served as the head coach for the Metro Boston squad at the Bay State Games.

-Cronin was a four-year letterwinner at Johns Hopkins, where she patrolled the midfield and played in every game from the start of her sophomore season through the end of her career, after missing the second half of her freshman campaign with a knee injury.
+Roche was a four-year letterwinner at Johns Hopkins, where she patrolled the midfield and played in every game from the start of her sophomore season through the end of her career, after missing the second half of her freshman campaign with a knee injury.
 Though she earned a starting role as a senior, arguably her best season came as a sophomore in 2009, when she poured in 17 goals while playing primarily as a reserve.
 In all, over 59 career games, including 24 starts, she tallied 47-2-49 with 51 ground balls, 22 draw controls and 11 caused turnovers.
 She was selected to the American Lacrosse Conference Academic Honor Roll during her junior year.
-Cronin was a two-time captain for the Blue Jays.
+Roche was also a two-time captain for the Blue Jays.

 GET YOUR OFFICIAL